Brij Mohan Kaul: Career

 A King's Commissioned Indian Officer, Kaul attended the Royal Military College, Sandhurst and was commissioned a Second Lieutenant on the Unattached List for the Indian Army on 31 August 1933.
-He then spent the next year attached to a British Army regiment in India, the 1st battalion the East Surrey Regiment, starting 5 November 1933.
+He then spent the next year attached to a British Army regiment in India, the 1st battalion East Surrey Regiment, starting 5 November 1933.
 After his years attachment accepted for the Indian Army and he was posted to the 5th Battalion, 6th Rajputana Rifles on 10 November 1934 with his date of commission as a Second Lieutenant antedated to 2 February 1933.
 He was promoted to Lieutenant 2 May 1935 but by mid-1936 he was attached away from the battalion to the Royal Indian Army Service Corps, a posting that led to a permanent transfer on 18 February 1937.

 At the outbreak of World War Two he was serving with the 26th Mechanical Transport Company.
-He was promoted Captain 2 February 1941, acting Major 7 November 1942 and local Lieutenant-Colonel 14 December 1942, War Substantive Major & temporary Lieutenant Colonel 19 February 1944 and Major 1 July 1946.
+He was promoted Captain on 2 February 1941, acting Major on 7 November 1942 and local Lieutenant-Colonel on 14 December 1942, War Substantive Major & temporary Lieutenant Colonel on 19 February 1944 and Major on 1 July 1946.

-In October–December 1946, he was the secretary to "Armed forces nationalisation committee" constituted by Viceroy.
-Coincidentally, it was led by N Gopalawami Ayengar, later defense minister, with members including future Chief of Army Staff General Thimayya, future Pakistan Army chief Muhammad Musa and future Indian MP H.N.
+In October–December 1946, he was the secretary to "Armed forces Nationalisation Committee" constituted by the Viceroy.
+Coincidentally, it was led by N Gopalawami Ayyangar, later defense minister, with members including future Chief of Army Staff General Thimayya, future Pakistan Army chief Muhammad Musa and future Indian MP H.N.
 Kunzru.

 In May 1947, Kaul was promoted local colonel and appointed as India's defence attache in Washington.
 He returned to India in the aftermath of Indian Pakistan hostilities over Kashmir, and was promoted to acting brigadier in 1950 and to the substantive rank of colonel on 2 February 1951.
 On 15 January 1956, by now a brigadier, he was appointed an area commander in the acting rank of major-general.

 In 1962, he was appointed as the commander of IV Corps in the north eastern region of India.